FedOptima: Optimizing Resource Utilization in Federated Learning: Background and motivation

-The FL training steps are as follows: Step 1: \textit{Initialize} the global model on the server and distribute it to the devices; Step 2: \textit{Train} the models on the devices using local data; Step 3: \textit{Upload} the local models (not the data) from the devices to the server; Step 4: \textit{Aggregate} the local models on the server to obtain the global model; Step 5: \textit{Distribute} the global model to the devices for the next round of training.
+FL training involves the following steps: Step 1: \textit{Initialization} - a global model is initialized on a central server; Step 2: \textit{Local Training} - the global model is then distributed to devices, where each device trains the model on its local data; Step 3: \textit{Model Upload} - after local training, each device uploads its model updates (not the data) to the server; Step 4: \textit{Aggregation} - the server aggregates updates to improve the global model; Step 5: \textit{Model Distribution} - The updated global model is sent to the devices for the next training round.

-The above steps are repeated over multiple iterations to improve model accuracy.
-However, the iterative and distributed nature of FL results in low resource utilization, which introduces idle time and impacts training efficiency.
+The above steps are repeated over multiple iterations to improve the accuracy of the model.
+However, the iterative and distributed nature of FL results in low resource utilization, which introduces idle time.
 Two types of idle time are discussed below.

-\begin{boxH} \textbf{Idle time due to task dependency} - Server aggregation and device training are interdependent.
-Idle time on the server or device when waiting during model transfer between training and aggregation is named \textbf{Type~I idle time}. \end{boxH}